 It’s critical to also check for any medical requirements for your cruise, like vaccines or proof of health insurance.
-Even in 2023, we’ve reported on cruise ship passengers blindsided by vaccination requirements at foreign destinations.
+We’ve reported on cruise ship passengers blindsided by vaccination requirements at foreign destinations.
 Travelers should be aware that these rules can change suddenly and are usually set by the countries you’ll be visiting.
 You can check those health requirements and documentation you’ll need to successfully navigate your entire itinerary by using the free version of Timatic.
 It’s a simple tool to use: You enter your specific details, and it will tell you what you need to travel.

 Use a professional travel advisor

 Especially if you’re a novice traveler or if you have a complicated citizenship, an experienced travel advisor can be invaluable.
 These professionals will make sure that you understand what you need to navigate your cruise without fear of ending up at the dock without the correct documentation.
-On the American Society of Travel Advisors (ASTA) website, you can find a verified travel advisor specializing in cruise travel.
+On the American Society of Travel Advisors (ASTA) website, you can find a verified travel advisor specializing in planning cruises.

 The bottom line

 Consumer Rescue receives a high volume of requests for help from would-be cruise ship passengers who have been denied boarding dream vacations because of missing or incomplete documentation.
 But nearly all the expensive cruise fiascos you read about here were avoidable.